Best Things to Do in Paris with Children

 The views from the Eiffel Tower, for example, can be fascinating for the little ones.
 Going up is always a good idea and, in addition, at the entrance they will be given a game starring a character called Gus Gus with whom they will discover some curiosities of the monument.

 One of the factors that you should take into account when taking the children to this plan is the ascent to the Eiffel Tower.
 The stairs, although spectacular, may be too long for the little ones.
-On the other hand, the elevator option is much more comfortable and, therefore, more appropriate for them.
+Instead, the option to do it by elevator is much more comfortable and, therefore, more appropriate for them.

 What I would never pass up is the possibility of going up the Eiffel Tower with a guide who will explain all the secrets and curiosities of the tower.

-5. Don't limit yourself to the monuments: other great Parisian experiences for kids
+Don't limit yourself to monuments: other experiences for the little ones

 In addition to the obligatory visit to the great Parisian icons, there are other lesser-known activities that children can enjoy for a while.

-- Climbing the Ballon de Paris, a hot air balloon that rises about 150 meters above the French capital.
+- Take a ride in the Ballon de Paris, a hot air balloon that rises about 150 meters above the French capital.
 If you want to live this experience, just go to the Parc André Citroën from 9:00 am.

-- Grevin Wax Museum: almost all children love wax figures and the ones in this Parisian museumare not going to be an exception.
+- Grevin Wax Museum: almost all children love wax figures and the ones in this Parisian museum will be no exception.